The Editor Suggests :

 Servants of the secondary idols

-Aklla Chaupi Cataquin
+Aklla Chawpi Cataquin

 Servants to the nobles and the priests -- these women returned home at age 20 to marry